keidarcy/studious-lamp-blog/content/posts/kubectl-execrec-session-recording-for-kubectl-exec-for-auditing-and-compliance-with-security.md

 +++
-title = 'kubectl-execrec: Session Recording for kubectl exec for auditing and compliance with security' description = 'The plugin was created to address the gap in Kubernetes audit logs, which only capture API calls but not session content.
-Unlike complex tools like Falco, this solution focuses on simplicity, recording kubectl exec sessions for security and compliance without requiring significant changes to existing workflows or additional infrastructure.' date = 2025-08-11T18:23:00+09:00
+title = 'kubectl-execrec: Session Recording for kubectl exec for auditing and compliance with security' description = 'The plugin you need just record `kubectl exec` sessions with minimal changes to existing workflows.
+No complex setup, no additional infrastructure, just session recording.' date = 2025-08-11T18:23:00+09:00
 +++